Here's the story of the trip I told you about.

-Well, I mentioned that I'd gone to work for a large defense contractor and that I taught the programming language Pascal there.
+I mentioned before that I'd gone to work for Texas Instruments and that I taught the programming language Pascal there.
 I'd always had an interest in artificial intelligence and in 1983 I got lucky.
-The head of the defense contracts internal education group that I was in, Bill Arthur, was asked to form an artificial intelligence group and I was asked to be in it.
-Furthermore, I got to go off to the corporate software lab to learn Lisp.
+The head of the defense contracts division's internal education group that I was in, Artie, was asked to form an artificial intelligence group and I was asked to be in it.
+Furthermore, I got to go off to the Corporate Software Lab to learn Lisp.
 That was in March or Aril.
 I spent a lot of time learning Lisp, reading a book and working all the exercises.
 The last 3 or 4 months of the year I got to do some work on a Lisp Machine, a computer where the operating system, the programming language, everything, was written in Lisp.
-It was definitely a programmer's machine.
-A real dream to program on.
+It was definitely a programmer's machine, a real dream to program on.
 Nothing I've programmed on since Lisp machines vanished from the world has even come close.
 I could go on and on about Lisp machines, but I won't.

 The work I did at the corporate Computer Science Center was on the editor on the Lisp machine, Zmacs, a cousin to the world's best text editor currently, Emacs.
 At the end of the year I turned over the responsibility for Zmacs to the people who were responsible for developing our own Lisp machine, known then as Eagle.
 It turned out that nobody there took the trouble to learn anything about it and as the system software was fixed and changed Zmacs suffered bitrot.
 I guess it was nearly a year later that I was helping the technical writer prepare a manual for Zmacs.
 I tried out one editor function and it didn't work.
 Then I tried several others.
 Some worked and some didn't.
-I checked some more and then told the supervisor of the Eagle software project, Sue James, and my supervisor, Bill Arthur, what a sorry state the editor was in.
-The result was that, some time later, a real Emacs expert, Ralph Quastra, and I spent two months working night and day getting every known bug out of Zmacs.
+I checked some more and then told the supervisor of the Eagle software project, Joyce, and my supervisor Artie what a sorry state the editor was in.
+The result was that, some time later, a real Emacs expert, Paul, and I spent two months working night and day getting every known bug out of Zmacs.
 I fixed approximately 200 of them.
-Ralph fixed at least that many more.
+Paul fixed at least that many more.

-The beginning of that effort was to be a meeting at the Austin plant.
+The beginning of that effort was to be a meeting at the Austin plant with Paul, Pat from Austin, and me so we could plan the debugging job.
 I was told several weeks in advance that I was to come to the meeting.
 It was on a Monday.
 Normally when there were trips I had to make for work, my plane tickets would come several days before I had to leave, but the Friday before the meeting came and still no plane tickets had arrived for me.
-I tried to call Sue James and the lady in charge of the Eagle software project in Dallas, Jessica Lewelling, but I couldn't reach either of them.
+I tried to call Joyce and the lady in charge of the Eagle software project in Dallas, Ellen, but I couldn't reach either of them.
 Saturday I decided that I would have to take matters into my own hands, and I phoned for reservations myself.

 Now I had only lived in Texas for five years, but my wife and I had taken a trip to Austin, Corpus Christi, Galveston, past Houston, and home shortly before our first child, Marijka, was born.
 We'd stopped at the company plant while in Austin too so I knew where it was.
 Also, from listening to the radio, I knew that besides the international airports, there were commuter airports with pretty good rates.
 The one in Dallas is Love Field and the other one down south is Hobby Field.
 So I phoned and asked for a round trip ticket from Love Field to Hobby and back.
 I made it nice and early so I would be sure to get there at 8:00 in the morning, though that meant getting up at 4:00 a.m.